Anku5hk/Programmers_guide_to_Python/book.md

       super().__init__()
       print(self.para1) # 10
       # initialize second parent by passing 'self' object to its constructor
-      # this is due to super can only keep track of single class, which is MyParent1
+      # because super can only keep track of single class, which is MyParent1
       MyParent2.__init__(self)
       # so now MyParent2's variables/methods can be accessed
       print(self.para1) # 20